 The following financial highlights tables are intended to help you understand the financial performance of the Funds for the past five years or since commencement of operations.
 Certain information reflects financial results for a single share.
-The financial highlights information for all periods is that of the corresponding Predecessor Fund.
+The financial highlights information for the periods prior to August 5, 2024 represents the past financial information of each Fund's respective Predecessor Fund.
 The total return in the table represents the rate that an investor would have earned on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-Information presented in the tables below has been audited by PricewaterhouseCoopers LLP, the independent registered public accounting firm of the Predecessor Funds, whose report, along with the Predecessor Funds' financial statements, are included in the Predecessor Funds' annual report, which is available upon request.
+The financial information for the year ended September 30, 2024 has been audited by Deloitte & Touche LLP, the Fund's independent registered public accounting firm, whose report, along with the Funds' financial statements, is included in the Funds' filing on Form N-CSR.